sankalpmax/Github-Actions-Assignment/README.md

-# Getting Started with Create React App
+# Getting Started with Create Hello World ReactJS App And IAC (Terraform AWS ECR/Fargate)
 This is ReactJS application stating Hello World

 # Short Description of the Assignment and Procedure of the Assignment